Avadhak47/Modular_Transformer/README.md

 - **Containerization**: ✅ Docker and Singularity images working
 - **Automation**: ✅ Complete deployment pipeline with monitoring
 - **Validation**: ✅ Comprehensive preflight checks for both local and HPC

-**🎉 My project is now fully functional, validated, and ready for deployment on both local M1 Mac and IIT Delhi's HPC system!**